zach-chase/Personal-Portfolio/README.md

 ## [PageRank Algorithm](https://github.com/zach-chase/Personal-Portfolio/blob/main/PageRank/PageRank.ipynb)
 One of my very first projects in Python, this project implements the PageRank Algorithm, which was developed in 1998 by Google's founders Sergey Brin and Larry Page to rank websites.
-My project implements their algorithm and applys it to rank websites and NCAA Men's Basketball Teams
+My project implements their algorithm and applies it to rank websites and NCAA Men's Basketball Teams
 Libraries and skills used:
 * Numpy
 * Csv